nikolaholodkov/sustainability_assessment_of_EU_companies/README.md

 The questionnaire was hosted using the EUSurvey management tool.
 The EUSurvey is an online survey management system for creating and publishing forms available to the public.
 The EUSurvey is hosted at the European Commission's Department for digital services (DG DIGIT), and is available free of charge to all EU citizens.
 EUSurvey can be accessed from: (https://ec.europa.eu/eusurvey).

 The EUSurvey platform records the questionnaire results in a incremental manner, and the results are easily exportable in pdf and xls.
-A sample of the questionnaire can be viewed here:/pdf/sustainability_assessment_of_EU_companies.pdf.
+A sample of the questionnaire can be viewed here: /pdf/sustainability_assessment_of_EU_companies.pdf.
 For the purpose of this study, a sample of 300 companies was created with random answers.
 The sample file can be viewed here: /xls/sustainability_assessment_of_EU_companies.xls.

+For the purpose of this study, a Jupyter notebook script was created that imports the questionnaire results file (.xls), converts it to .csv and turns it into a Pandas dataframe.
+Successively, the script cleans and prepares the dataframe for further analysis with the python Seaborn library.
+The script can be viewed here: /sustainability_assessment_of_EU_companies.ipynb

+The method shown here can be reproduced on any EUSurvey questionnaire.
+However, additional complexity in the structure of the questionnaire would require modifications to the python script.